skip to content

 Shareholder proposals are votes that are held by the company’s shareholders on important company decisions.
 In order to vote on shareholder proposals, shareholders must first be registered with the company.
 Shareholders can register by sending in a completed registration form to the company’s address or by visiting the company’s website.

 Once shareholders are registered and entitled to vote, they will receive a proxy card in the mail.
 Shareholder voting cards can be used to vote by mail, by phone, or online.
+Shareholders also have the option to cast their own ballot during the voting process, allowing them to vote personally or appoint a proxy to represent their interests.
 When casting their vote, shareholders should take into account their own personal finances and objectives as well as the recommendations of financial analysts.

 What happens if you don’t vote on a shareholder proposal?